Skip to main content

 netname = TEST4Defines the share name that will be visible to client applications accessing the Fusion server, such as Windows Explorer.

-remark = Test Share 4Specifies a human-readable comment describing this share that can be shown in client applications.
+remark = for testingSpecifies a human-readable comment describing this share that can be shown in client applications.

-path = /shares/test4Path is the absolute path in the locally accessible file system that becomes the share’s root directory.
+path = /shares/test4Path is the absolute path on the local host that becomes the share’s root directory.

 permissions = everyone:fullConfigures the share with full access for everyone (see manual for more comprehensive information).